Viscosity is one of the most critical properties of engine oil.

-If you pour water into a container and pour honey into another, you’ll notice that water flows faster.
+If you pour water into one container and pour honey into another, you’ll notice that water flows faster.
 This is because water has a lower kinematic viscosity than honey.

-The high temperature viscosity grade of oils is determined by its kinematic viscosity (typically tested to ASTM D445).
+The high-temperature viscosity grade of oils is determined by their kinematic viscosity (typically tested to ASTM D445).
 And this value is usually reported at either 40°C (100°F) or 100°C (212°F).

 For motor oils, kinematic viscosity is usually measured at 100°C as this is the temperature that the SAE engine oil classification refers to.

 Dynamic viscosity (or absolute viscosity) is slightly different from kinematic viscosity.

 Let’s say you first use a straw to stir water, then honey.